custom-select/custom-select/README.md

 `hasFocusClass: 'has-focus'` - when the custom option has current focus (mouseover, arrow navigation and keyboard autocomplete changes the focus).

 `isDisabledClass: 'is-disabled'` - when the select is disabled.

-`isActiveClass: 'is-active'` - when the opener is active (the panel is open).

 `isOpenClass: 'is-open'` - when the panel is open.